Footreading

-Footreading, also known as "solestry" (coined from sole, on the analogy of palmistry), is a method of divination Indian era by means of the foot.
+Footreading, also known as "solestry" (coined from sole, on the analogy of palmistry), is a method of divination by means of the foot.
 It involves the observation and interpretation of foot structure, skin (e.g., texture, blemishes, pigmentation) and toe nails, which are believed to reflect a person's emotions or character.

+The reading of feet as a measure of character grew in popularity in the Victorian era in part due to the popularity of the novel Trilby, which featured a character notable for having beautiful feet.